 The Investigator Conflict of Interest Policy applies to all awards administered by The Research Foundation for SUNY at Binghamton University and applies to all Investigators who apply for, receive, plan to participate in or are participating in sponsored programs.

 If you are a Principal Investigator or Senior Key Personnel on a Sponsored Program or IRB protocol, and/or have a current COI on file you must have a completed Investigator Disclosure Statement in PACS (You can log into the PACS program with the green button above) on file at the time of an application for funding or submitting a IRB protocol.

 Those in positions of upper management are also required to complete a disclosure annually as per Association for the Accreditation of Human Research Protection Programs (AAHRPP) regulations.

 Note: “Investigator” is defined as the project director or principal investigator and any other person, regardless of title or position, who is responsible for the design, conduct, or reporting of research.

-The U.S. Public Health Service (PHS) amended its conflict of interest regulation effective August 24, 2012.
-If you plan to apply for funding from PHS (directly or flowing thru another agency) you must comply with the new regulations.
-A full list of PHS Agencies can be obtained here.
+The U.S. Public Health Service (PHS) conflict of interest regulation can be found at https://grants.nih.gov/grants/policy/coi/index.htm.
+If you plan to apply for funding from PHS (directly or flowing thru another agency) you must comply with these regulations.

 Conflict of interest training is recommended for all Investigators engaged in sponsored research activities.
 COI training is required for each Investigator involved in U.S. Public Health Service (PHS) funded research and other funded research when required by the sponsor.
 Required COI training must be completed: